-To save the position for D and easy exit features, repeat Steps 1-4 using D. This saves the position for getting out of the vehicle.
+To save the position for and Easy Exit Recall features, repeat Steps 1-4 using .
+This saves the position for getting out of the vehicle.

 Save preferred memory feature positions to both 1 and 2 if you are the only driver.